 Creative Play Time:

-An atmosphere of work permeates the room.
+An atmosphere of work permeates the room or outdoor space.
 Play is important work for children.
-While the teacher prepares snack or sews a doll, the children play and imagine with a wide variety of natural toys and materials.
+While the teacher prepares snack, sews a doll, rakes leaves, or gardens, the children play and imagine with a wide variety of natural toys and materials.
 Learning: Development of the imagination, social interaction with peers, problem solving, and carrying tasks to completion are just some skills developed during creative play.

 Circle / Story Time: